-It is the insured's responsibility to make sure it has adequate limits to replace the building and its contents.
+Building costs have increased significantly in the past few years and, ultimately, it is the insured's responsibility to make sure it has adequate limits to replace the building and its contents.
 When figuring the value of the building, include everything that is permanently attached.
 Pews, video projectors, sound systems, and appliances that are anchored to the building are factored into the building value.
 Chairs and portable equipment are business personal property or contents.

 Do not assume that the amount you paid for the church or the amount of the loan is the correct value.
 Not having a sufficient amount of insurance to rebuild a church is the number 1 issue with claims.
 Therefore, ask your agent to calculate the replacement cost.
+He will normally have software, such as Marshall Swift, to do this appraisal.
 If you are purchasing your building, it is common practice for the appraisal to have a replacement cost value as well as the market value.